How to Create ESXi bootable USB and Install ESXi from USB

 Except for CD/DVD, there are still many VMware ESXi boot options you can choose from, such as USB, PXE, and other remote management applications.
 In this article, I introduced how to create an ESXi bootable USB and then install ESXi from USB.
 Hope it could be helpful to you.

-After successfully installed VMware ESXi, you are ready to create and start using virtual machines.
-But in the meantime, please pay attention to secure the important VM data.
+After successfully installing VMware ESXi, you are ready to create and start using virtual machines.
+But in the meantime, please pay attention to securing the important VM data.
 It is essential to ensure the development and continuity of your business.

-As for backing up VMware ESXi, there are few effective native solutions that covering multiple virtual machines.
+As for backing up VMware ESXi, a few effective native solutions cover multiple virtual machines.
 Therefore, many IT staff turn to third-party apps.
-You can try AOMEI Cyber Backup Free Edition with no time limit.
+You can try the free enterprise backup software - AOMEI Cyber Backup.

 Crystal